 Of course there’s the occasional modern feature too (you can easily find the likes of Sando and Maje on the main high street), but they don’t detract from Ajaccio’s old school charm.
 So do as the Corsicans do and drop into town for a long languid lunch or a leisurely sunset walk along the promenade.

 5) Sample Corsican pizza - again, again and again: Corsican cuisine delivers - every single time.
 The seafood is sensationally fresh.
 All things boulangerie are soft and sweet and simply divine.
 The local wines are light, crisp and delicious.
 I certainly enjoyed more than one ‘rosé all day.’
 But the pizza.
 Oh my word, the pizza.
 It is a rarity to have so many orgasmic (yes, orgasmic) pizza moments in one go.
 But every single restaurant and every single variation did not disappoint.

 I had an incredible fruits de mer variety at Marinella Beach, with the edges of its crispy base charred just right and a delectable chilli oil oozing off the top.
 There was also the hearty truffle-oil infused focaccia pizza prepared to perfection at Neptune Plage, which I devoured despite my belly begging me to stop.
-And finally, there were the local Corsican camion de pizza (or pizza trucks - usually named after their owners), which are scattered all over the island.
-They prepare your pan fresh and box up it for one of your more quiet travel evenings.
-And they’re equally as tasty for breakfast the morning after.
+And finally, there are the local Corsican camion de pizza (or pizza trucks - usually named after their owners), which are scattered all over the island.
+They prepare your pan fresh and box it up for a more quiet travel evening.

 So there you have it, all the reasons why I completely fell in love with Corsica and why I am already imminently planning my return - to explore a different pocket of the island, get extra sweaty and basically eat more pizza.
 On the daily obviously.